ikoHSE/sc-task-1/README.md

 **NOTE: If you just fork this repository it will not be graded.
 Ask your supervisor for a special GitHub classroom url.**

+## How to do the task

+Your task is to write a valid definition for every function declared in `src/Task.hs`.
+All functions have a comment describing what the function needs to do with some examples.

+There are predefined tests for you to check your answer.
+You can look at the tests for some more usage examples in `test/Tests.hs`.

+After defining all functions you then need to commit **and push** your code to your repository.
+An automated script will then check your solution and give you feedback as a CI result in your github repository.

 ## Prerequesites

 Firs of all you need to install [haskell stack](https://docs.haskellstack.org/en/stable/README/).
 To do that you can follow the [installation instructions on the website](https://docs.haskellstack.org/en/stable/README/#how-to-install).